Your Ultimate Guide to a GLP 1 Companion Supplement

 Reviewed By: Sam Salia (Founder and Pharmacist)

-Recent clinical guidance has pointed out that nutrition and lifestyle support matter during GLP 1 therapy, especially for digestive comfort, nutrient intake, muscle and bone support, and long term results.
-A 2025 joint advisory from major nutrition and obesity organizations noted that GLP 1 care should include nutrition, strength training, lifestyle support, and attention to nutrient deficiencies.
+Recent clinical guidance has pointed out that nutrition and lifestyle support matter during GLP-1 therapy, especially for digestive comfort, nutrient intake, and muscle and bone support.
+A 2025 joint advisory from major nutrition and obesity organizations noted that GLP-1 care should include nutrition, strength training, lifestyle support, and attention to nutrient deficiencies.
 (American College of Cardiology)

 - Protein or amino acid support